dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

   frameborder="0"
 ></iframe>

 Above, we can see that our p-value isn't below our significance level and so we fail to reject the null hypothesis.
-This points to the idea that our model achieves accuracy partiy in terms of patches.
+This points to the idea that our model achieves accuracy parity in terms of patches.